RF Noise Powerstroke Diesel

 Antenna Mount

 My antenna mount is home made.
-It is formed from a scrap sheet of stainless steel that looks to be about 7 gauge.
+It is formed from a scrap sheet of stainless steel that looked to be about 7 gauge.
 In order to make the mount, I went though the following process:

 1. bent two angle-sticks of metal that match the rectangular dimensions of the stake hole